Set Up and Use a Vault in Konnect

 data plane nodes with a reference.
 You can do the same thing with any supported fields.
 This is the most basic form of secrets management.

 First, define your environment variables.

 Open the Vaults page in Konnect:

-- From the navigation menu, open Runtime Manager.
+- From the navigation menu, open Gateway Manager.

-- From the expanded runtime group menu, open Vaults.
+- From the expanded control plane menu, open Vaults.

 Set up a new vault.
 For this example, we’re going to use the environment variable vault.

 - Click Add vault.